ArmandoDLaRosa/content_recommendation_system/readme.md

 ### Workflow and Data Flow

 1. **Article Processing**: Automatic preprocessing, categorization, and embedding generation for each article, followed by storage in VectorDB.
-2. **Daily Recommendation**: Utilization of semantic relevance and user interest vectors to select the most pertinent article for each user daily.
+2. **Daily Recommendation**: Utilization of semantic relevance, knowledge graphs, and user interest vectors to select the most pertinent article for each user daily.
-3. **Similar Article Discovery**: Provision of related articles through text similarity analysis and RAG-powered recommendations, fostering content exploration.
+3. **Similar Article Discovery**: Provision of related articles through text similarity analysis, knowledge graph traversal, and RAG-powered recommendations, fostering content exploration.
 4. **User Feedback Collection**: Incorporation of user feedback to fine-tune the recommendation process, enhancing personalization and relevance.

 ## Getting Started